simupoppo/make_koki/README.md

 ### Use

-1. Input "make_koki.bat" in terminal.
+1. Input "make_koki.exe" in terminal.
 2. After choosing the language, input the car_name, copyright, imagefile-name, length, container-loading number(not available), top speed, cost of the car, running cost of the car,weight of the car, intro_year, retire_year,and container-loading length (top and end).

 Vehicle Empty Image must be drawn in First line (kokiXXX.0.n)!

-If you use only make_koki.exe, only the dat file is made.
-If you want to edit dat files, please do.
+If there are not makeobj.exe or the vehicle images, make_koki.exe does not order to make pakfiles automatically.

 You can skip input phase by using "input.txt".
 Please write input.txt before usinig program and answer the car_name by "isfile" while running program.